ashokvytla/fire/README.md

 ## Developers

-The worflow engine is under core in the package fire.workflowengine.
+The workflow engine is under core in the package fire.workflowengine.
 The node implementations are under core in the package fire.nodes

 There are still a number of packages which are not used now but would be used in the future.
 Hence they can be safely ignored for now.